Rhuthvik-D/Audio-Transcription/README.md

 # WhisperX Audio Transcription

-This repository contains a Jupyter Notebook designed for processing and transcribing audio files.
-The main features of the notebook include handling audio files, converting phoneme dictionaries, and managing transcription data.
+This repository contains a Jupyter Notebook designed for processing and transcribing audio files using the WhisperX library.
+The notebook includes features for handling audio files, converting phoneme dictionaries, and managing transcription data.

 ## Features